fm-labs/cakephp-essentials/README.md

-# CakePHP Essentails
+# CakePHP Core Essentials

 Bundle of CakePHP essentials core libraries.

 This package is a composer meta-package bundling `cakephp`, `migrations`, `plugin-installer` and the `mobiledetect` libraries

-Instead of adding and maintaining all core dependencies in each CakePHP project, just use this package.
+Instead of adding and maintaining all core dependencies in each CakePHP project separately, just drop in this package.

 ## Installation